Foreign Tax Credit, Deduction

 Credit for Foreign Earned Income

-This page provides an overview of the Foreign Tax Credit via Form 1116 as well as the Foreign Tax Deduction; an itemized deduction on Schedule A you might qualify for if you paid or accrued foreign taxes to a certain foreign country on foreign source income.
+This page provides an overview of the Foreign Tax Credit via Form 1116 you might qualify for if you paid or accrued foreign taxes to a certain foreign country on foreign source income.
+There is also a deduction for foreign taxes paid as an itemized deduction on Schedule A which is generally less beneficial than the credit.
 When you file your taxes, you can only choose one option: claiming the tax credit or claiming the tax deduction.
 When taken as a tax deduction, foreign income taxes reduce your U.S. taxable income; taken as a tax credit, foreign income taxes reduce your U.S. tax liability.
 Learn more about foreign earned income as a U.S. Taxpayer.

-The foreign tax credit was implemented to reduce a double tax burden for citizens earning income outside of the United States - income taxed once by the United States and again by the foreign country from which the income is derived.
-This is made possible by the U.S. Tax Treaties made with countries across the world.
-Click here for a full U.S. Tax Guide for Resident Aliens.
+The Foreign Tax Credit was implemented to reduce a double tax burden for citizens earning income outside of the United States - income taxed once by the United States and again by the foreign country from which the income is derived.
+This is made possible by the U.S. Tax Treaties made with countries worldwide; see a full U.S. Tax Guide for Resident Aliens.

 To easily determine whether or not to file, use the FILEucator tool to quickly find out after answering a few simple questions.
-Generally, if you have gross taxable income earned abroad that is equal to or greater than the amount indicated for your filing status for 2022, you must file a tax return.
-The income received must be from services performed in a foreign country and you must meet either the Bona Fide residence test or physical residence test.
+Generally, you must file a tax return if you have gross taxable income earned abroad that is equal to or greater than the amount indicated for your filing status.
+The income received must be from services performed in a foreign country, and you must meet either the Bona Fide residence test or physical residence test.

-Income taxes paid to a foreign country (or taxes paid in lieu of an income tax) are eligible for the foreign tax credit.
-Taxes that are disqualified from the foreign tax credit are those paid to a foreign country that are later reimbursed by an employer, or if:
+Income taxes paid to a foreign country (or taxes paid in lieu of an income tax) are eligible for the Foreign Tax Credit.
+Taxes that are disqualified from the Foreign Tax Credit are those paid to a foreign country that an employer later reimburses or if:

 • The Secretary of State has designated the country as one that repeatedly provides support for acts of international terrorism,